vanshikapandey13/Data_analytics_summerbootcamp/README.md

 My complete learning journey from a Data Analytics Summer Bootcamp.
 # Data Analytics Summer Bootcamp

-Hi! 👋 I'm Vanshika Pandey and this repository contains everything I worked on during my *Data Analytics Summer Bootcamp*.
+Hi!
+I'm Vanshika Pandey and this repository contains everything I worked on during my *Data Analytics Summer Bootcamp*.

-Throughout the bootcamp, I explored how to clean, analyze, and visualize real-world data using tools like *Python, Pandas, NumPy, Matplotlib, and **Excel*.
+Throughout the bootcamp, I explored how to clean, analyze, and visualize real-world data using tools like *Python, Pandas, NumPy,and **Excel*.
 Every week came with new challenges and hands-on tasks that helped me improve my analytical thinking and problem-solving skills.

 ---